- The antimalarial drug hydroxychloroquine is being widely promoted as a “cure” for COVID-19, but we still lack good data on its true benefits.

 “Most people with coronavirus get better on their own.
 So if you give hydroxychloroquine to somebody who was going to get better anyway, it looks like the drug works,” said Dr. Allison Bond, an infectious disease physician at the University of California, San Francisco.

 Many factors affect whether someone recovers from COVID-19.
-Older adults and people with underlying medical conditions are at
+Older adults and people with underlying medical conditions are at higher risk of serious illness.

 People being treated in hospitals overwhelmed with COVID-19 patients may also be less likely to recover due to lack of medical resources.